mihai/hubot-team/README.md

 ## Configuration

 Some commands require an admin role to be run (i.e. `clear` team list).
-The admins can be specified throught the `HUBOT_TEAM_ADMIN` environment variable, as a comma separated list of usernames.
+The admins can be specified through the `HUBOT_TEAM_ADMIN` environment variable, as a comma separated list of usernames.